 - All classes enjoy a range of athletics activities in the summer term.

 - Our Lower Key Stage 2 children receive swimming lessons each year which take place at Westminster Lodge Leisure Centre.
-Year 4 has swimming lessons in the autumn term and Year 3 has swimming lessons in the spring and summer terms.
+Year 4 will have swimming lessons in the autumn and spring terms and Year 3 has swimming lessons in the summer terms.

 - In the autumn term, the children take part in a whole school Cross Country run.
-Distances range depending on the age of the children, progressing from Reception, who run a 400m circuit on the school field, to Years 5&6, who follow a 1500m course that takes them out of the school grounds and around a marshalled route before returning back to school.
+Distances range depending on the age of the children, progressing from Reception, who run a 400m circuit on the school field, to Years 5&6, who follow a 1500m course that would normally take them them out of the school grounds and around a marshalled route before returning back to school.
 The children thoroughly enjoy participating and every child takes part, not only running, but supporting their peers.
 Parental support is always welcomed.

 - At Windermere the Annual Sports Day, towards the end of the summer term, is a popular event.
 Children compete in their four house teams (Neptune, Mercury, Saturn and Jupiter).
 The morning of Sports Day consists of a carousel of activities and the afternoon is made up of more traditional track races.
 All children are centrally involved, taking part in all of the carousel activities as well as the traditional races.
 Parents are welcome to attend the afternoon’s track events and add to the already fantastic atmosphere.

 We have a strong extra-curricular programme of sport.
 There are several sports clubs run after school and at lunchtimes – football, netball, tag rugby, kwik-cricket, rounders, athletics and multi-sports.
 Some are run by school staff and some by qualified coaches from either Game On or St Albans City Youth Football Club.
 In addition we offer holiday sports activity days run by Game On at very reasonable rates.